Massoud Rajavi | Founder of The NCRI

 The Le Monde article went on to say: “The Mojahedin have not ceased denouncing, documenting and issuing calls about ‘the irregularities, pressures, fraud and violence’ surrounding the first round of elections...
 Observers appointed by the Mojahedin who protested the election fraud were expelled from the premises, beaten, and sometimes arrested...”

 Khomeini’s reasoning for his veto was that Rajavi had opposed the national referendum on Iran's new constitution, which established a theocratic government.
-Rajavi ran for a seat in the Majlis (parliament), but lost the race after a discrepancy in the vote tally and election process.
+Rajavi ran for a seat in the Majlis (parliament), but was not allowed entry to the Majlis through discrepancy in the vote tally and election process by the regime.

 On July 29, 1981, a month after peaceful demonstrations by half a million PMOI supporters in Tehran were turned into a bloodbath on the direct orders of Khomeini, Rajavi announced the formation of the National Council of Resistance of Iran, the democratic alternative to the religious, terrorist dictatorship.
 The umbrella group, which included representatives of many of the opposition groups from different parties with varying views, has been the longest lasting political coalition in Iran’s history.

 When the summary arrests, imprisonment and executions of PMOI members began to accelerate, Rajavi was forced to leave Iran.
 He travelled to Paris on board an Iranian aircraft from a military base in the heart of Tehran.
 The historic flight was organized by PMOI supporters within the Iranian Air Force.

 Mr. Rajavi made the difficult decision to initiate a peace campaign during the Iran-Iraq war, a decision which was overwhelmingly supported by the Iranian people, war weary and grieving the loss of many of their loved ones.